Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 :icon: info
 - `Github` is not blocked in China, but due to the contamination of `DNS resolution`, the access to Github domain is unusually slow in China.
 If domain name resolution points directly to the `IP address of GitHub`, so the DNS resolution is bypassed, therefore the access to GitHub is accelerated.

-- Therefore, there is some organization specialized in analyzing and maintaining the IP address of GitHub.
-You can query the IPaddress of the website by viewing the IP address of GitHub in real time.
+- Therefore, there are some organizations specialized in analyzing and maintaining the IP address of GitHub for China.
+You can query IP address of GitHub in real time by the `ipaddress` website.
 Add the obtained IP address to the /etc/hosts file and refresh source ~/.zshrc.